 On today’s date in 1993, Los Angeles Kings captain Wayne Gretzky netted a hat-trick for the eighth time in his playoff career, leading his team to a 5-4 victory over the Toronto Maple Leafs in Game 7 of the Campbell Conference Finals.

-During game one, Kings defenseman Marty McSorley delivered a serious open-ice hit on Toronto’s Doug Gilmour.
-Leafs captain Wendel Clark took exception, chasing McSorley for striking the Leafs’ star player.
-Toronto coach Pat Burns tried climbing the bench to confront Los Angeles coach Barry Melrose.
+During game one, Kings defenseman Marty McSorley delivered a serious open-ice hit to Toronto’s Doug Gilmour.
+Leafs captain Wendel Clark took exception, chasing down McSorley for striking the Leafs’ star player, while Toronto coach Pat Burns tried climbing the bench to confront Los Angeles coach Barry Melrose.
 The stage was set for a long series filled with controversy.

-Eventually, Toronto took a 3-2 series lead heading into game six in Los Angeles.
-With the game tied at four, Gretzky high-sticked Gilmour in the face, cutting his chin open – an infraction that at the time should have resulted in a five-minute major penalty and a game misconduct – however, Gretzky wasn’t penalized by referee Kerry Fraser and went on to score the winning goal moments later, tying the series at three games apiece.
+Toronto eventually took a 3-2 series lead heading into game six in Los Angeles.
+With the game tied at four, Gretzky high-sticked Gilmour in the face, cutting his chin open and drawing blood—an infraction that at the time should have resulted in a five-minute major penalty and a game misconduct.
+Gretzky, however, wasn’t penalized by referee Kerry Fraser and went on to score the winning goal moments later, tying the series at three games apiece.

-In game seven, Gretzky would score a hat-trick and add an assist to give the Kings another 5-4 win and its first Stanley Cup Finals berth in franchise history.
+In game seven, Gretzky scored a hat-trick and added an assist to give the Kings another 5-4 win and its first Stanley Cup Finals berth in franchise history.

 Gretzky later referred to this game as the greatest game he had ever played; however, the Kings eventually lost to the Montreal Canadiens in the Stanley Cup Finals.